 4 minute read

 TL;DR: To successfully manage and maintain a remote build cache at scale, you need to easily observe its performance continuously, especially if you’re using the remote cache for local builds.
-This blog looks at how the Cash App team used the Gradle Enterprise Performance Dashboard to observe remote build cache performance and track avoidance savings per build type.
+This blog looks at how the Cash App team used the Develocity Performance Dashboard to observe remote build cache performance and track avoidance savings per build type.
 It then shares how the custom metadata capability in Build Scan™ was used to get more detailed insights into how the remote build cache was performing for different team members located around the world.
 This gave them the data they needed to optimize the remote cache for the entire team.
 As you will see by reading on, having the data was key to taking any emotions out of business decisions.

 A remote build cache is a simple idea, but operating it at scale is not that simple.

 About Cash App and their remote build cache challenge

 Cash App is Square’s finance application.
 There are 60+ developers on the Android version of this application, so their builds are relatively complex.
 The team, led by software engineer John Rodriguez, was looking for proactive ways to make the Cash App build faster.
 One central tenet of Developer Productivity Engineering (DPE) is to be proactive and not wait for developers to complain before addressing build and test time issues.
 Good DPE practitioners continuously work to make builds and tests faster.

 The Develocity remote build cache delivers a shared build cache to an entire team.
 In the Cash App team’s infrastructure, their CI server seeds the build cache every time a CI job runs and it pulls from the remote build cache which substantially accelerates their CI builds.
 When developers start their day, the first build of the day gets faster since the build pulls from the remote build cache.